visuve/Duff/readme.md

-# Duff - Duplicate file finder
+# Duff - Duplicate File Finder

 - A small utility to find and (optionally) remove duplicate files
 - Written in C++ & Qt